-The main venue for the Quebec Carnival is the fairgrounds on the historic Plains of Abraham (three words learned by every Canadian school-child.)
-The fairgrounds are just a short walk from the streets of Old Quebec.
+The main venue for the Québec Carnival is the fairgrounds on the historic Plains of Abraham.
+The fairgrounds are just a short walk from the streets of Old Québec.

-The fairgrounds for the Quebec Carnival are like a winter amusement park, with lots of fun things for kids to do.
-In previous years, popular attractions have included an ice castle complete with ice slide, a Ferris Wheel, and bouncy houses.
+The fairgrounds for the Québec Carnival are like a winter amusement park, with lots of fun things for kids to do.
+Popular attractions have included an ice castle complete with an ice slide, as well as standard fun like a Ferris Wheel and bouncy houses.

-Snow rafting on the slopes has been a perennial favorite at the Quebec Winter Carnival.
-Visitors do need to pay a small charge for this and a few other premium rides.
+Snow rafting on the slopes has been a perennial favorite at the Québec Winter Carnival.
+Visitors do need to pay a small fee for this and a few other premium rides.
 Little kids, meanwhile, have their own place to slide down the snow, on a tube run in the play zone.

 The fairgrounds have a bunch of fun things for little kids to do: a mini-slide, play structures for tots, and an indoor game zone.
 The attractions may change year-to-year, but families are sure to find plenty to amuse kids of all ages, including a foosball game with real people.

 Horses await the start of a short jaunt through the snow.
-In the background is the maple sugar shack, a family favorite: a dollop of liquid maple sugar is poured onto snow, where it instantly hardens into a treat.
+The maple sugar shack is a family favorite, where a dollop of liquid maple sugar is poured onto snow and it instantly hardens into a treat.

 Eat Beaver Tails

-Kids love any opportunity to eat "Beaver Tails", aka Queues de Castor, a delicious sort of donut that's flat and shaped like, you guessed it, a beaver tail.
+A trip to Winter Carnival is the perfect chance to taste "Beaver Tails," aka Queues de Castor, a delicious sort of donut that's flat and shaped like, you guessed it, a beaver's tail.